 Not everyone prefers a live Christmas tree.
-In fact, as any real estate agent in Dallas, TX, can tell you, some prefer to skip the tree altogether and decorate a tumbleweed instead!
+In fact, any real estate agent can tell you, some prefer to skip the Christmas tree altogether and decorate a tumbleweed instead!
 However, the majority of people like the familiarity of a traditional tree, even if they don’t live close enough to a tree farm to go cut their own.

 When you buy a Christmas tree in the U.S., you are helping U.S. farmers!
 Almost every real Christmas tree sold in the U.S. is grown in the U.S, with approximately 25-30 million trees sold each year.
 That means jobs for over 100,000 workers!
 The approximately 350 million real Christmas trees growing right now in the U.S. help keep air clean, provide sheltered habitats for various kinds of native wildlife, and are replanted at a ratio of 3 saplings for every tree harvested.
 Real trees make choosing your Christmas tree a family fun event, they smell fantastic, and you can even take your old tree to be recycled in January at any one of over 4,000 Christmas Tree recycling programs around the U.S.

 The only real cons to having a real Christmas tree are the costs – which can be high if you live in an area far away from where real Christmas trees are grown, and the maintenance and mess, as real trees must be watered and can shed needles while they are up in your home.